openfaas/faas/README.md

 * [Introducing OpenFaaS (Functions as a Service)](https://blog.alexellis.io/introducing-functions-as-a-service/) -  August 2017
 * [Functions as a Service (FaaS)](http://blog.alexellis.io/functions-as-a-service/) - January 2017

-### Community
+### Community events and blog posts

 Have you written a blog about OpenFaaS?
+Do you have a speaking event?
 Send a Pull Request to the community page below.

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/openfaas/faas/blob/master/community.md)